mattjohnsonpint/TimeZoneConverter/README.md

 See the [.NET Standard Platform Support Matrix][1] for further details about .NET Standard, and please raise an issue if you encounter any compatibility errors.

+#### Note on newer .NET Versions

+.NET 6 will have built-in support for IANA and Windows time zones in a cross-platform manner, removing the need for the TimeZoneConverter library.
+If you are planning to use .NET 6 (or higher), you should also plan to *not* use the TimeZoneConverter library.

+This work is being tracked in these two issues:

+- https://github.com/dotnet/runtime/pull/49412 - Implicit conversion when calling `TimeZoneInfo.FindSystemTimeZoneById` (completed)
+- https://github.com/dotnet/runtime/issues/49407 - Explicit conversion via new APIs

 #### Note on OS Data Dependencies

 Some functions, such as `TZConvert.GetTimeZoneInfo` rely on the underlying `TimeZoneInfo` object having access to